yguenduez/cxx-corrosion-ffi/readme.md

 Manually:

 ```
-mkdir build
-cd build
+cmake --preset default
-cmake ..
+cmake --build --preset default
-make -j<number of threads>
 ```

 IDE (CLion):
-  - if you are using CLion like me, just load the top level `CMakeLists.txt`. with the cmake arguments being *--preset default*.
+  - if you are using CLion like me, just load the top level `CMakeLists.txt`.
   - After that, just built it.